ChrisPZone/blender-ndof-viewport-switcher/README.md

 - Use "Install from Disk" from the little dropdown in the top right corner of the Add-ons panel
 - and install the ndof_viewport_switcher.py file

-As long as the add-on is enabled, you can move/rotate out of a fixed view using your NDOF device.
+As long as the add-on is enabled, you can move/rotate out of a fixed view using your NDOF device (see video!)

 ### Add-on Preferences